rainjs/rainjs/doc/source/proposals/minification.rst

     };

 The current minification prototype requires a few improvements which are listed below:
- - the files that needs to be included for the ``core`` component should be found automatically.
+ - the files that need to be included for the ``core`` component should be found automatically.
    An approach might be to use the RequireJS optimizer to trace the dependencies for each module an than adding all the files to the include list in the correct order.
 This might not be an issue in our case since the module that is required when requesting the file is the empty